+Some of these users may be bikers but the sheer volume of use would indicate demand exists for more dedicated walking/running tracks where users can recreate without having to be on alert for bike users.
 Notably, more vulnerable less agile users such as older adults and family groups with younger children were observed using these tracks.

 As was the case back in 2015, the current situation needs to be managed proactively now to ensure a positive future for Nelson's front country off-road recreation for residents and visitors alike, albeit now for different reasons.
 Back in 2016, the front country track network was at capacity and under significant pressure particularly from mountain bikers, now in 2021 its network has been developed to cater for use more effectively from mainly average to advanced skill riders.
-However, due to the Covid-19 Pandemic (in the short term at least) the level and type of use is expected to shift quite noticeably to more local resident and domestic tourism users.
+However, due to Covid-19 (in the short term at least) the level and type of use is expected to shift quite noticeably to more local resident and domestic tourism users.

-A key challenge is to provide sufficient track capacity for less skilled and agile users who need national standard Grade 2 or low Grade 3 cycle-trail tracks.
+A key challenge is to provide sufficient track capacity for less skilled and agile users who need Grade 2 or low Grade 3 cycle-trail tracks.
 This will require a more balanced track network than what currently exists.
 Limited opportunities are available to develop these tracks due to the area's topography and land ownership.
 There are some areas in the Maitai Valley floor corridor and across the gentler foothills and valleys behind Stoke.
-This will require significant investment to create Grade 2 and low Grade 3 cycle-trail tracks including proactive planning and provision alongside land developers of the Stoke foothills.
-Some provision will need to separate walkers, hikers and runners from bikers to optimise the recreation experience using parallel tracks in the most congested areas and most popular routes.
+This will require significant investment including proactive planning and provision alongside land developers of the Stoke foothills (the Stoke foothills opportunity is therefore a longer term prospect).
+Some provision will need to separate walkers, hikers and runners from bikers to optimise the recreation experience, potentially using parallel tracks in the most congested areas and most popular routes.